Sulli Deals: Police arrest man for making app that 'sold' Muslim women

 Four students, including a 21-year-old student who allegedly created the second app, were arrested.

-In both cases, there was no actual sale, but the purpose was to degrade and humiliate Muslim women, many of whom have been vocal about the rising tide of Hindu nationalism under Prime Minister Narendra Modi.
+In both cases, there was no actual sale, but the purpose was to degrade and humiliate Muslim women, many of whom have been outspoken about the rising tide of Hindu nationalism under Prime Minister Narendra Modi.

 "Sulli" is a derogatory Hindi slang term right-wing Hindu trolls use for Muslim women, and "bulli" is also pejorative.